Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Mind-body therapy is a way to improve the link between mental and physical health.
 By doing so, you may find untapped resources within yourself that may enhance your general health and mental outlook.

 The power of suggestion is key to this type of therapy.
 A therapist may give suggestions that can help you better unite mind with body.
-Or, a biofeedback machine that makes sounds as body functions change may give the suggestions.
+Or, a biofeedback machine that uses sensory feedback as body functions change may give the suggestions.

 The way you receive the suggestion matters less than what it teaches you about how to relax.
 A relaxed mind and body are key to this therapy.
 In fact, enhanced relaxation is often a main goal of therapy.